softwaresaved/international-survey-2022-deprecated/templates/collaboration-and-training.md

 * How many people who develop software typically work on your projects? (numeric)
 * On average, how many times a year do you take part in providing training?
   (numeric)
-* What training programs are you involved with
+* What training programs are you involved with? (free text)

 {{#countries}}